naweensamad/to-do-list-app/README.md

 # 📝 To-Do List App

-A simple and clean To-Do List web app made with vanilla HTML, CSS, and JavaScript.
+A simple and clean To-Do List web app made with HTML, CSS, and JavaScript.

 ## Features
 - Add, delete, and complete tasks